Working Papers

 [ Abstract | Draft ]

-Despite extensive research on the relationship between democracy and development, the specific democratic features driving economic growth remain unclear.
-This paper examines the impact of two forms of executive constraints: horizontal constraints, parliamentary oversight over the executive, and vertical constraints, citizen accountability through competitive elections.
-While previous work emphasizes horizontal constraints for property rights protection, I argue that vertical constraints drive the democracy effect on growth by fostering human development.
-Using dynamic panel analysis, I find that vertical constraints consistently increase real GDP per capita in the short and long run, whereas horizontal constraints have a negligible effect.
-I further explore causal mechanisms, showing that horizontal constraints promote capital investment while vertical constraints enhance living conditions, leading to higher education, increased public spending, and lower infant mortality rates.
-These findings suggest that democracy’s growth-enhancing effects stem more from citizen accountability rather than institutional checks on executive power.
+Despite extensive research on democracy and development, the specific democratic institutions that drive economic growth remain unclear.
+This paper examines two forms of executive constraints: horizontal constraints, legislative checks on the executive; and vertical constraints, citizens' ability to hold executives accountable.
+While previous work emphasizes the role of horizontal constraints in securing property rights, I argue that vertical constraints primarily drive growth by expanding access to public goods.
+Using dynamic panel models, I find that vertical constraints significantly increase GDP per capita over time, whereas horizontal constraints have a negligible effect.
+I further test causal mechanisms, showing that horizontal constraints mainly encourage capital investment, whereas vertical constraints exert a stronger influence on human capital, leading to higher educational attainment, increased public spending, and lower infant mortality.
+These findings suggest that electoral contestation, not institutional checks on executive power, is the key democratic feature that facilitates economic development.